RaulDr/bddPrj/README.md

 in the mongo db as documents "Jsons".

 It has a many to many relation between the store and user.
 To simulate a one to many relation between user and comments, every comment has a field "user_id".
-This ensures that the linkage between tables.
+This ensures that the linkage between tables actually exists.

 For the UI, JavaFx has been used,creating everything with scenebuilder.